Occupational therapy: School

 Occupational therapy practitioners target school-wide advocacy for health and wellness including: bullying prevention, backpack awareness, recess promotion, school lunches, and PE inclusion.
 They also heavily work with students with learning disabilities such as those on the autism spectrum.

 A study conducted in Switzerland showed that a large majority of occupational therapists collaborate with schools, half of them providing direct services within mainstream school settings.
 The results also show that services were mainly provided to children with medical diagnoses, focusing on the school environment rather than the child's disability.

 Outpatient

 Occupational therapy practitioners conduct 1:1 treatment sessions and group interventions to address: leisure, health literacy and education, modified physical activity, stress/anger management, healthy meal preparation, and medication management.

 Acute care

-Occupational therapy practitioners conduct 1:1 treatment sessions, group interventions and promote hospital-wide programs targeting: self-care activities, neurocognitive assessment and intervention, pain management techniques, physical activity and mobility, leisure, social engagement, stress management, diet and lifestyle recommendations, and medication management.
+Occupational therapy practitioners in acute care assess whether a patient has the cognitive, emotional and physical ability as well as the social supports needed to live independently and care for themselves after discharge from the hospital.
+Occupational therapists are uniquely positioned to support patients in acute care as they focus on both clinical and social determinants of health.

+Services delivered by occupational therapists in acute care include: